Addressing Disparities in Behavioral Health

 Our Behavioral Health Strategy

-Our mission at Blue Cross NC is to improve the health and well-being of all North Carolinians.
+Our mission at Blue Cross and Blue Shield of North Carolina is to improve the health and well-being of all North Carolinians.
 That goal cannot be achieved without looking at total health, which includes both behavioral and physical health.
-The two go hand-in-hand, and that is why neglecting behavioral health can complicate serious like heart disease, high blood pressure, and obesity.
+The two go hand-in-hand.
+That’s why neglecting behavioral health can complicate serious like heart disease, high blood pressure, and obesity.

-We need to address disparities in behavioral health care because we believe all North Carolinians should receive great care, and because we know behavioral health treatment can lead to improvements in total health and better quality of life.
+We need to address disparities in behavioral health care because we believe all North Carolinians should receive great care.
+We know behavioral health treatment can lead to improvements in total health and better quality of life.

 Our vision is to be a model for health care transformation through our commitments to quality, affordability, and better patient experience.
 That’s why we’re working to integrate behavioral health across the health care system.
 We’re building a more robust network of behavioral health providers and providing them with the tools and resources they need to treat their patients.